gnerb/Salesforce-Samples/CalendarInvite/README.md

 **In it's current state the class supports all invite types as long as the developer knows the components and attributes that are required for the desired invite.**

 With that in mind, this class is under development.
-THe goal is to simplify creating calendar invites so that developers who are not familliar with the standard can use it to create invites quickly and easily.
+The goal is to simplify creating calendar invites so that developers who are not familliar with the standard can use it to create invites quickly and easily.

 Presently, only event's are supported for quick and easy creation.
-This seems to be the most common invite type (most clinet's dont even support the others).
+This seems to be the most common invite type (most client's don't even support the others).

 ## Default Values for Quick Event

 Quick Events come with many attributes assumed.
-These should server 80% of use cases without much issue.
+These should cover 80% of use cases without much issue.

 ## Timezone

-The quick event class automatically sets the timezone to utc.
-This is because sfdc stores date-times in utc so conversion is minimal.
+The quick event class automatically sets the timezone to UTC.
+This is because SFDC stores date-times in utc so conversion is minimal.
 Email clients see the UTC timezone and automatically convert it to the timezone of the recipient.
 This also cuts way back on code and simplifies the serialized invite as no timezone definition is required.